 Having Trouble Getting Your Medical Records?

 If you tried without success to get your medical records, do not give up.
 Help is available.
-For records from facilities (hospitals, nursing homes, etc.) and doctors, contact the Office of the Attorney General's Health Education and Advocacy Unit toll-free at 877-261-8807, or online at www.oag.state.md.us/consumer/heau.htm.
+For records from facilities (hospitals, nursing homes, etc.) and doctors, or other health care providers, contact the Office of the Attorney General's Health Education and Advocacy Unit toll-free at 877-261-8807, or online at www.oag.state.md.us/consumer/heau.htm.

 For records from doctors, you may also contact: